Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 ### The Demo Result of Gaussian Defense against CW ASR attack

-Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.
+Try to run the command `python model/Attack_WER.py --attack CW_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.

+### The Demo Result of Gaussian Defense against PGD ASR attack

+Try to run the command `python model/PGD_Attack_WER.py --attack PGD_ASR_Attack --defense Gaussian` to check the WER result of 2 audio examples with defenses.

 ### Implemention of Label Smooth Defense against IMP ASR Attack

-Try to run the command `python Attack_WER.py --attack IMP_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.
+Try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.

 ### The Demo Result of Lable Smooth Defense against CW ASR Attack

-Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.
+Try to run the command `python model/Attack_WER.py --attack CW_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.

+### The Demo Result of Lable Smooth Defense against PGD ASR attack

+Try to run the command `python model/PGD_Attack_WER.py --attack PGD_ASR_Attack --defense Smooth` to check the WER result of 2 audio examples with defenses.

 ### Implemention of Resample Defense against IMP ASR Attack

-Try to run the command `python Attack_WER.py --attack IMP_ASR_Attack --defense RS` to check the WER result of 2 audio examples with defenses.
+Try to run the command `python model/Attack_WER.py --attack IMP_ASR_Attack --defense Resample` to check the WER result of 2 audio examples with defenses.

 ### The Demo Result of Resample Defense against CW ASR attack

-Try to run the command `python Attack_WER.py --attack CW_ASR_Attack --defense RS` to check the WER result of 2 audio examples with defenses.
+Try to run the command `python model/Attack_WER.py --attack CW_ASR_Attack --defense Resample` to check the WER result of 2 audio examples with defenses.

+### The Demo Result of Resample Defense against PGD ASR attack

+Try to run the command `python model/PGD_Attack_WER.py --attack PGD_ASR_Attack --defense Resample` to check the WER result of 2 audio examples with defenses.

 ## ODE-based Defense against IMP ASR attack

-As a comparison, you can run the command `python Defense_WER.py` to check the WER result of 2 audio examples with ODE-Based defense.
+As a comparison, you can run the command `python model/Defense_WER.py` to check the WER result of 2 audio examples with ODE-Based defense.

 #### If you run the command above correctly, you will get the following results: